ARTICLE I: NAME

 2. Contracting members are libraries in counties which do not levy the System tax.

-WITHDRAWAL A participating library, or participating libraries of a county, when in unanimous agreement, may withdraw from the System by submitting written notice to the System’s governing body one year prior to the adoption of the annual budget, subject to the approval of the State Library Advisory Commission.
+A participating library, or participating libraries of a county, when in unanimous agreement, may withdraw from the System by submitting written notice to the System’s governing body one year prior to the adoption of the annual budget, subject to the approval of the State Library of Kansas Board.

 In the event of the withdrawal of a participating library from the System, all System assets and all System property purchased with System funds shall become the property of, and shall be returned to the System.